NetApp/trident/docs/dag/kubernetes/deploying_trident.rst

 Deploy Trident to a dedicated namespace
 ---------------------------------------

-`Namespaces <https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/>`_ provide administrative separation between different applications and are a barrier for resource sharing, for example a PVC from one namespace cannot be consumed from another.
+`Namespaces <https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/>`_ provide administrative separation between different applications and are a barrier for resource sharing, for example, a PVC from one namespace cannot be consumed from another.
 Trident provides PV resources to all namespaces in the Kubernetes cluster and consequently leverages a service account which has elevated privileges.

 Additionally, access to the Trident pod may enable a user to access storage system credentials and other sensitive information.
 It is important to ensure that application users and management applications do not have the ability to access the Trident object definitions or the pods themselves.